vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 Hydro density (m$W/m^2$)
 Next, we look at hydroelectric generation per capita.
 Figure 11.7 shows the result.
 In this view, the states of the Pacific Northwest really pop up, and New York dims relative to its by-area showing.
 The contrast between Figure 11.6 and Figure 11.7 is effectively reflecting population density: large, sparsely-populated states26 show up more prominently on the per-capita map than the per-area map.
 Finally, for completeness, we look at the capacity factors of hydroelectric installations, by state.
 The total installed capacity in the database used for these plots is 77.6 GW spread among 1,317 dams, while producing an annual average of 28.1 GW-corresponding to an overall capacity factor of 0.36.
 Figure 11.8 shows how this distributes around the country.
 Since the Pacific Northwest dominates in installed hydroelectric power, it largely determines the overall capacity factor.
 Iowa stands out as having a high capacity factor, but only has 0.153 GW of installed capacity.27 Contrast this to Washington, having an installation capacity of 20.7 GW.28
 Figure 11.6: U.S. hydroelectric power per area delivered for each state, giving a sense of how concentrated the resource is.
-The units are milliwatts per square meter, peak- ing at 48 m$W/m^2$ for Washington.
+The units are milliwatts per square meter, peaking at 48 m$W/m^2$ for Washington.
 26: Montana, Idaho, even Alaska
 27:
 delivering an average of 0.114 GW in 8 dams, dominated by the 0.125 GW Keokuk dam